What Does a Social Media Analyst Really Do All Day?

 You might be wondering where Social Media Analysts come from and what they do all day.

 Where does a Social Media Analyst come from?

-Social Media Analysts typically come from a marketing background with a heavy reliance on web based technologies.
+Social Media Analysts typically come from a marketing background with a heavy reliance on web-based technologies.
 Some come from Internet or IT positions, some from traditional marketing positions and some from web design.
 A communications or journalism background is typical too.
 Most have a mix of traditional marketing and Internet technology skills with a strong writing or communications skill set.

 What is a typical day like?

 The first thing most analysts will do each morning is check all social media channels to see if there are any mentions of their company or brand.
 Social media never sleeps and since conversations on social media require an immediate response, an analyst will follow up first thing, or reach out to department heads to develop a response.
-There is a real time sensitivity to this activity, so timeliness is priority.
+There is a real-time sensitivity to this activity, so timeliness is a priority.

 After initial conversations are addressed, social media managers may spend time brainstorming or writing blog or web site content, planning and strategizing future campaigns, meeting with department heads to ensure strategies are on-track with marketing and customer service, and tracking campaigns and reporting.
 A portion of their day will be spent reading trend reports and business articles to stay in touch with the latest technologies and social media marketing theories.